dku-boanlab/sfc/README.md

 # Introduction
-- NFV platform for service chaining
+- Test Environment for VNF Chaining

 # Notification
 - This platform works without any SDN controllers.